|Text Index||Custom Search|

 - Pearson Evaluation Forms (PDF, 5MB)

 - Redlined RFP – attachment to the Executed Contract (PDF, 6MB)

 - Memorandum of Understanding – attachment to the Executed Contract (PDF, 11MB)

 * Due to the size of the files of the vendor responses to the Department’s Request for Proposals posting of these files has been delayed.
 Please contact the Department to review these documents.

 Additional FCAT Resources

 Beginning with the 2010-2011 school year, the statewide assessment program will begin transitioning to assessing student understanding of the Next Generation Sunshine State Standards through the implementation of the Florida Comprehensive Assessment Test® 2.0 (FCAT 2.0) and Florida End-of-Course (EOC) Assessments.
 Selected grades and subjects will continue to participate in FCAT assessments until the final transition is complete.
-The proposed schedule for this transition is posted at http://www.fldoe.org/asp/k12memo/pdf/tngcbtf.pdf (PDF, File Not Found).
+The proposed schedule for this transition is posted at http://www.fldoe.org/asp/k12memo/pdf/tngcbtf.pdf (PDF, 1MB).
 To learn more about these assessments and review corresponding resources for each one, visit the links below.